maudg94/deepLearningProject/README.md

 ## Overfitting

-Since we had our hands on the real data, we decided to first overfit our simplest model on a small amount of data, and focus on the training accuracy above anything else.
+Since we had our hands on the real data, we decided to first overfit our simplest model on a small amount of data, and focus on the training accuracy and training loss above anything else.
 We first had to select the images.
 We simply decided to take the first X row of the train.csv file and selecting afterwards all images which id were present in the rows.

 ## Data preparation